twitch-js/twitch-js/docs/reference/class.md

 <a name="Chat+event_PRIVMSG/HOSTED"></a>

 ### "PRIVMSG/HOSTED"
-When a user hosts a channel.
+When a user hosts your channel while connected as broadcaster.

 **Kind**: event emitted by [<code>Chat</code>](class#Chat)
 **Mixes**: [<code>UserStateMessage</code>](mixin#UserStateMessage)